Creating a standard SRD

 - In the Process Template field, enter a PDT.

-See Adding a PDT to an SRD.
+For more information, see Adding a PDT to an SRD.

 - Map questions and variables to the SRD.

-See Adding and mapping questions, variables, and service request fields.
+For more information, see Adding and mapping questions, variables, and service request fields.

 - Click the Service Requests tab, and set the approvals for the service request that the user will submit from this SRD.

-See Configuring approvals for SRDs and requests.
+For more information, see Configuring approvals for SRDs and requests.

 - (Optional) Configure entitlement for the SRD.